-The Division of Performing Arts Dance Department offers students a rich and rewarding experience in the art of dance and dance making .
+The Performing Arts Division Dance Department offers students a rich and rewarding experience in the art of dance and dance making.
 It is open to students of all levels, regardless of experience or past training who want to include a dance practice in their academic experience.
-The Program encourages cross-disciplinary work in collaboration with visual art, sound design, music, performance art, and theatre-drawing from strengths unique and specific to Alfred University.
+Through rigorous individual and collaborative explorations in dance, students develop skills that serve them as they pursue a variety of career and graduate school opportunities.
+The Program encourages interdisciplinary practices in collaboration with the visual and performing arts, as well as other disciplines across campus, drawing from strengths unique and specific to Alfred University.